Indonesia Technocrat University: History

 The school was first known as Technocrat Course and Training Center.
-This course was first established based on Depdikbud permit of Lampung Province on February 29, 1986 by Dr. H.M.
+This course was first established under a Depdikbud permit of Lampung Province on February 29, 1986, by Dr. H.M.
 Nasrullah Yusuf, S.E., M.B.A.

-When it was first established, Technocrat Course and Training Center was designed only for English course, Accounting, training center and manually typing.
+When it was first established, Technocrat Course and Training Center was designed for courses in English, accounting, training, and manual typing.
 The tutors were Dr. Masrullah Yusuf and his wife, Hj.
 Hernaini, S.S., M.Pd.

 In 1995, Technocrat Course and Training Center changed its name into Teknokrat Education Institution.
-This institution led two departments, they were Course and Training Department, and Business and Management Education Institution Department.
+This institution led two departments, they were Course and Training Department and the Business and Management Education Institution Department.
 Then, Business and Management Education Institution continued to develop its education programs.
-In 1996, Teknokrat one-year Institution of higher education began its teaching and learning process and it lasts until now.
+In 1996, Teknokrat, a one-year Institution of higher education, began its teaching and learning process, and it has continued until now.
 The Higher School of Teknokrat was established in 2000.

 College

-Teknokrat is located at Zainal Abidin Pagaralam street No. 9-11 Labuhan Ratu, Bandar Lampung.
-This school provides three institutions, they are Higher School of Information management and Computer Teknokrat, Academic of Information Management and Computer science Teknokrat and Higher School of Foreign language Teknokrat.
+Teknokrat is located at Zainal Abidin Pagaralam Street No. 9-11 Labuhan Ratu, Bandar Lampung.
+This school provides three institutions; they are Higher School of Information management and Computer Teknokrat, Academic of Information Management and Computer Science Teknokrat, and Higher School of Foreign Language Teknokrat.